Macrocin O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and macrocin, whereas its two products are S-adenosylhomocysteine and tylosin.
+This is a methylation reaction in which the macrolide antibiotic, macrocin, is converted to tylosin by addition of a methyl group to a specific hydroxyl oxygen.
+The methyl is transferred from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Streptomyces fradiae.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:macrocin 3"'-O-methyltransferase.
 Other names in common use include macrocin methyltransferase, and S-adenosyl-L-methionine-macrocin O-methyltransferase.